JRBoland/JRBoland/README.md

 - 🌱 I’m currently learning how to use WordPress backend, TypeScript, and honing my skills in React.

-- 🚐 Check out my most recent full stack project, [Van Voyage](https://van-voyage.netlify.app).
-A booking application using the MERN stack (be sure to check out the stickied docs repository for a full breakdown of the project!)
+- 🚐 Check out my most recent full stack project, [Van Voyage](https://van-voyage.netlify.app); a booking application using the MERN stack (be sure to check out the stickied docs repository for a full breakdown of the project!).

 - 👨‍💻 All of my projects are available at [https://jbdev.io](https://jbdev.io)